Black Friday Offer: 10% off with promo code BF2024 Learn more

 Microsoft Power Automate connects with multiple services and applications, making it vulnerable to security risks.
 Users need to ensure that they configure the service correctly to prevent unauthorized access to sensitive data.
 Power Automate also stores data in the cloud, which may raise concerns about data privacy.

-Data Backup remains only for 30 Days
+Data backup remains only for 30 days

 The limitation of data backup staying for 30 days in Power Automate can be a concern for some users, particularly those who need to retain data for longer periods.
 This means that after 30 days, the data stored in Power Automate may be lost, unless users take action to preserve it.